MagnusThome/sparsnas-esp8266-CrazyVoltmeter/README.md

-# Make a crazy wireless voltmeter display with IKEA's Sparsnäs and an ESP8266
+# Make a wireless voltmeter display with IKEA's Sparsnäs and an ESP8266

 Connect an IR-LED to an ESP8266 and make the LED blink into the Sparsnäs IR-sensor.
 Now the Sparsnäs is a remote wireless display that can show a number representing whatever you want.